 If you find yourself in need of short-term financing, you may be better off with a credit card than a loan.
-You can find some great credit cards for bad credit on the web and compare offers for a reasonable rate.
+You can find some great credit cards on the web and compare offers for a reasonable rate.
 Since your interest fees will only increase over time, be sure to pay off your balance as soon as possible to avoid unnecessary costs.

 Fees for Early Repayment